pivotal-cf/pivnet-resource/README.md

 the newly-created release.
 The MD5 checksum of each file is taken locally, and added to the file metadata in Pivotal Network.

+If a product release already exists on Pivotal Network with the desired version, the resource will exit with error without attempting to create the release or upload any files.

 #### Parameters

 It is valid to provide both `file_glob` and `s3_filepath_prefix` or to provide